-Hey everyone, this is Jimmy with JimsReviewRoom.
 Jaybird just released their newest pair of earbuds.
 These are the Jaybird Runs, and they’re Truly Wireless earphones.
-The Jaybird’s are going for $179 at the time of this video, and indeed, Jaybird is slightly late to the game considering I have reviewed the Samsung Gear Icon X, Jabra Elite Sport, and the Apple Airpods.
+The Jaybird’s are going for $179 at the time of this review, and indeed, Jaybird is slightly late to the game considering I have reviewed the Samsung Gear Icon X, Jabra Elite Sport, and the Apple Airpods.
 All excellent competitors, but Jaybird does beat them out in price.
 As always being transparent with you guys, Jaybird did send these over for review.
 My assessment was not altered in any way.
-Last, I’ve placed my affiliate link above, click on those links and they’ll give you the most updated prices in real time.
+Last, I’ve placed my affiliate link above, click on that link and it’ll give you the most updated prices in real time.

 But before getting into comfort, let’s go over all of the features and see what’s unique.
 Very similar to other Truly Wireless earphones, a charging case comes included.
 When you’re not using the earbuds, stow them away and the case will recharge your earphones up to two times from a dead battery.
 When you stow them away, they automatically turn off.
 Once you take them out, they automatically turn on and the right earphone automatically goes into pairing mode.
 You don’t have to manually do it yourself which is highly convenient, very handy.
 Once you take both out, they pair with each other and you’re good to go.

 Going on runs, and this is clearly subjective as everyone’s ears are different, but the Samsung Icon X and Jabra Elite Sport that I have reviewed previously stay on more secure.
 It is recommended to try different fin and ear-tip sizes which I have done; nonetheless, during testing and even during our filming, the earbuds simply fell out.
 Moderate runs were okay and walking was perfectly fine.
 I would pay close attention to this to make sure they stay in your ear while running.